JingPeng0709/Toward-Barrier-Free-Healthcare-Communication-NLP-Solutions-for-Taiwanese-Hokkien-Speakers/README.md

 # Hokkien Translation Module
 ## Task Definition
-This module focuses on translating Mandarin Chinese into Hokkien Southern Min (Pe̍h-ōe-jī).
+This module focuses on translating Mandarin Chinese into Hokkien.
 ## Motivation
 Hokkien is widely used in daily communication, especially among elderly populations.
 However, most medical information is provided in Mandarin, creating a communication gap.
 This module aims to improve accessibility by enabling accurate translation into Hokkien.